aresPanos/gurantees_GPR/README.md

 # Mercer Gaussian Process (MGP) and Fourier Gaussian Process (FGP) Regression #

-We provide the code used in our paper ``How Good are Low-Rank Approximations in Gaussian Process Regression?'' to run experiments om the real-world datasets.
+We provide the code used in our paper *How Good are Low-Rank Approximations in Gaussian Process Regression?* to run experiments om the real-world datasets.
 The code includes implementation of Mercer GP (using dimensionality reduction) and Fourier GP.
 We also include the GPFlow code to run SGPR model.

 ## Requirements ##
 TensorFlow - version 2.1.0